-Currently, Region VI has 19 providers who sought approval in the Region VI area to be providers of training eligible for funding through ITA's.
-Those 19 providers offer a total of 83 courses of training, out of which 41 (49%) are related to healthcare.
+Currently, Region VI has 24 providers who were approved in the Region VI area to be providers of training eligible for funding through ITA's.
+Those 24 providers offer a total of 85 courses of training.

 The Division of Rehabilitation Services provides training services to their clients with disabilities to assist in meeting their employment goals, and include vocational training, college or other academic training, personal and vocational adjustment training, job coaching, on-the-job training, job-seeking skills training, as well as books, tools, and other training materials.